DeusNexus/iu-breast-cancer-identification/README.md

 `requirements.txt`: Requirements file to run the notebooks.

 # Dataset Quality Evaluation
-**Exploratory Data Analysis (EDA)**: Conduct a thorough exploration of the dataset, examining statistical summaries, distributions, and relationships between variables.
+A thorough exploration of the dataset using Exploratory Data Analysis (EDA), examining statistical summaries, distributions, and relationships between variables.

 **Diagnosis Distribution**